gOOvER/own-pterodactyl-images/README.md

 # Docker-Images (Yolks) for Pelican Gamepanel and Pterodactyl
-Docker Images for the Hosting Panel Pelican and Pterodactyl created by gOOvER
+Docker Images for the Hosting Panel Pelican, Jexactyl & Pterodactyl created by gOOvER

 A curated collection of core images that can be used with Pterodactyl's Egg system.
 Each image is rebuilt periodically to ensure dependencies are always up-to-date.